Pierre-Monier/minesweeper/README.md

 The game starts with a grid of unmarked squares.
 Some randomly selected squares are designated as containing mines.
 The goal is to mark all the mines without uncovering any of them.

+## Note

+Currently, there are some issues with the user interface when the game is played on mobile web.
+Border and some interactive elements may not display correctly or provide the intended user experience.
+Therefore, until these issues are resolved, it is recommended to play the game on a desktop browser for the best experience.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.